Please send me information about this trip

 - Water.
 Drink extra to keep your blood flowing freely.
 Dehydration leads to sludgy blood and may contribute to your discomfort.

 - Diamox.
-(AKA "Acetazolamide" is a diuretic or "water pill") can be purchased by prescription in some western countries or over the counter in Peruvian pharmacies.
+(AKA "Acetazolamide") can be purchased by prescription in some western countries or over the counter in Peruvian pharmacies.

 - Treatments may alleviate the symptoms as you adjust in the first 24-48 hours.
-But you cannot expect the sense of breathlessness to completely disappear, no matter how you treat it.
-If symtoms do not show signs of improvement within 24 hours of your arrival, please notify your travel companions or guide so s/he can monitor your progress.
-In rare occasions, individuals may need to seek medical attention.
+But you cannot expect the feeling of breathlessness to completely disappear, no matter how you treat it.
+In rare cases, individuals may need to seek medical attention.
+Clinics are located in Cusco.

 Is it safe to drink the water?